-- 1. Growth Screenings Height, Weight, and BMI (Body Mass Index) is required annually for all children in all grades (K-12).
-These measurements will be done by a certified school nurse, teacher, or persons under the direction of a certified school nurse.
-The certified school nurse will send a Parent/Guardian Notification letter as needed. - 2.
-Scoliosis screening will be done in grades 6 and 7 by the certified school nurse or persons certified in scoliosis screening. - 3.
-Vision screening for both distance and near vision acuity is required annually for all children in all grades (K-12).
-Students in grade 1 will be tested for plus lens, color vision deficiency, and depth perception.
+1. Heights and weights are required for all children in all grades.
+Measurements will be done by a certified school nurse or under the direction of a certified school nurse.
+All students will be sent a Body Mass Index (BMI) letter indicating their Height, Weight and BMI result.

+2. Scoliosis screening will be done in Grade 6 and Grade 7 by the certified school nurse or by a teacher certified in scoliosis screening.
+The parent/guardian will be notified if scoliosis is suspected or detected by a school nurse.
+A referral for further evaluation by their private physician will also be provided.

+3. Annual vision screening is required for all children in all grades.
+Students in Grade 1 are tested for plus lens, depth perception and color vision deficiency.
 The Snellen eye charts are used for vision exams.
-Referrals are sent home to parents/guardians of those students who have failed any of the vision screenings.
-The vision screening is done by a certified school nurse, or under the direction of the certified school nurse. - 4.
-Annual hearing screening is required for all children in Grades K-3, 7 and 11.
+All students are checked annually for distance and close up vision.
+Referrals are sent home to parent/guardians of those students who failed the vision screening.
+The vision screening is done by a certified school nurse, or under the direction of the certified school nurse.

+4. Annual hearing screening is required for all children in Grades K-3, 7 and 11.
 The Pure-Tone Audiometer is used for hearing screenings.
 Referrals are sent to parents/guardians of those students who failed the hearing screening.
 The hearing screenings are done by a certified school nurse or under the direction of the certified nurse.